-- 1. If it is not already done, turn on the unit (see Turning On Your Unit on page 22). - 2.
-When the Windows wizard is displayed, set the parameters according to your needs. - 3.
-Read and accept the Microsoft EULA.
-The configuration of Windows parameters may take several minutes.
+- 1. If it is not already done, turn on the unit (see Turning on Your Unit on page 59). - 2.
+If the Windows wizard is displayed, set the parameters according to your needs.

-4. When the EXFO wizard is displayed, follow the on-screen instructions.
+- 3. If the Microsoft EULA is displayed, read and accept it.
+The configuration of Windows parameters may take several minutes. - 4.
+When the EXFO wizard is displayed, follow the on-screen instructions.